6thfdwp/learning-thoughts/notes/MongoDB.md

 **Compound index keys order**
 If we have index `status:-1, deliveryDate:-1, customer:1`:
-It only support query whose key(s) are subset of the indexed keys, i.e
+It only support query whose key(s) are prefix of the indexed keys, i.e
 ```
  ✓ status: 'CONFIRMED'
  ✓ status: 'CONFIRMED' and deliveryDate: '20180928'

+ # the order does not matter as long as it has first key 'status', still prefix
+ ✓ deliveryDate: '20180928' and status: 'CONFIRMED'
  ✓ status: 'CONFIRMED' and deliveryDate: '20180928' and customer: 'A'

  - status: 'CANCELLED' and customer: 'A' (partial support)
  ✕ deliveryDate: '20180928'
  ✕ customer: 'A'
 ```

 **Compound index values order**
-If we want to use index to produce sorted result, it will depend on how we define the value order of index, i.e -1 (descending) or 1 (ascending).
+If we want to use index to produce sorted result, it will depend on how we sort the index values, i.e -1 (descending) or 1 (ascending).
 Say we have index `status:-1, deliveryDate:-1`:
 ```
  ✓ sort({status: -1, deliveryDate: -1})